-- Width of the verge trackside (2 metres). - Width of the platform (minimum 1.5 metres). - Length of the platform (It should cover all the Pit Boxes and it should be extended 25 metres at the Pit Entry side and another 25 metres at the Pit Exit side).

-- Level of the ground in the lane (35 cm higher than the Pit Lane asphalt level). - Protective concrete wall - Pit Lane Wall (high 1 metre above ground of the platform) - Thickness of concrete wall (25 cm).
+- Width of the verge trackside (2 metres). - Width of the platform (minimum 1.5 metres). - Length of the platform should cover all the Pit Boxes and it should be extended 25 metres at the Pit Entry side and another 25 metres at the Pit Exit side. - Level of the ground in the lane (35 cm higher than the Pit Lane asphalt level). - Protective concrete wall with a thickness of 25 cm. - Pit Lane Wall (high 1 metre above ground of the platform).